H-1B Lottery Reform: How the Beneficiary-Centric System Affects Your Green Card Planning

 Reform Timeline

-- Note: The FY2025 registration window was in March 2024, but the new rules were not yet fully in effect.
-USCIS stated it would implement deduplication in the FY2025 lottery through technical means
+- Note: The FY2025 registration window was in March 2024, before the rule's full effective date.
+USCIS stated it would implement de-duplication in the FY2025 lottery through technical means

-Post-reform, registration deduplication will significantly reduce effective registration volumes:
+Post-reform, registration de-duplication will significantly reduce effective registration counts:

 | Scenario | Estimated Effective Registrations | Estimated Selection Rate |